aplteam/MarkAPL/Files/MarkAPL.md

   * Any two lines that start with `!> ` and `=> ` respectively define a collapsible.
 These are converted into the HTML tags `<details>` and `<summary>`.

   * Two ore more collapsibles in succession become an _accordion_.
-An accordion is styled so that the collapsibles are styled as if they were one object.
+An accordion is styled so that the collapsibles appear to be a single object.

   For details refer to [Collapsibles and accordions](# "Collapsibles and accordions").